-The SME Program held its Eighth Working Group meeting at the Sloan School of Management at MIT on September 29, 2016, in Cambridge, Massachusetts.
-The meeting convened SME Program affiliates to discuss innovative research in the SME space.
-Presenters included:
+The SME Program held its Tenth Working Group meeting at the Sloan School of Management at MIT on November 15, 2019, in Cambridge, Massachusetts.
+The meeting convened SME Program affiliates and friends to discuss innovative research around SMEs and entrepreneurship.
+Presentations included:

 Cambridge, United States